offensive-packaging/documentation/llvm-defaults/index.md

-   -l                    Alias for --program-headers --no-demangle         Do not demangle symbol names (default) -n                    Alias for --notes
+   -l                    Alias for --program-headers --no-demangle         Do not demangle symbol names (default) -n                    Alias for --notes --pretty-print        Pretty print JSON output
    -p <name or index>    Alias for --string-dump --relocations         Alias for --relocs
    --relocs              Display the relocation entries in the file -r                    Alias for --relocs
-   --sd                  Alias for --section-data --section-data        Display section data for each section shown --section-details     Display the section details --section-headers     Display section headers --section-mapping     Display the section to segment mapping --section-relocations Display relocations for each section shown --section-symbols     Display symbols for each section shown --sections            Alias for --section-headers --sr                  Alias for --section-relocations --stack-sizes         Display contents of all stack sizes sections --stackmap            Display contents of stackmap section --string-dump=<name or index>
+   --sd                  Alias for --section-data --section-data        Display section data for each section shown.
+This option has no effect for GNU style output --section-details     Display the section details --section-headers     Display section headers --section-mapping     Display the section to segment mapping --section-relocations Display relocations for each section shown.
+This option has no effect for GNU style output --section-symbols     Display symbols for each section shown.
+This option has no effect for GNU style output --sections            Alias for --section-headers --sr                  Alias for --section-relocations --stack-sizes         Display contents of all stack sizes sections.
+This option has no effect for GNU style output --stackmap            Display contents of stackmap section --string-dump=<name or index>
                          Display the specified section(s) as a list of strings